A Bloody Crème Brûlée starts with a bit of red food coloring, transforming one of my family’s favorite desserts into a creepy Halloween dessert.

 Today, the Sunday Supper crew is sharing Halloween desserts featuring Dixie Crystals sugar.
 Everyone should make at least one ghoulish treat for Halloween.
 I suggest Bloody Crème Brûlée.
 Who doesn’t love cracking through the crisp sugar crust into the dreamy vanilla custard?
 Even if it’s a ghastly bloody red!

-Disclaimer: no real blood was sacrificed by these skeletons in order to make this dessert.
+Disclaimer: no real blood was sacrificed by these skeletons to make this dessert.
 The picky husband cautiously took his first bite and declared this custard dessert a winner.
-As rich, silky and creamy as my classic version, just dressed up for Halloween!
+It was as rich, silky, and creamy as my classic version, just dressed up for Halloween!

 You Might Need: